 There are steps up to the battlements, around which you can walk and admire stunning views of Siena and surrounding countryside (the entrance to the battlements is just inside the second courtyard; on the way up there some cannon balls in wall from an unsuccessful Medici siege of the Castello).
 At one end you can peer through a glass door into the Arms Room of the villa.
 There is also a fresco of the Judgement of Paris painted by Peruzzi inside the private part of the villa, not normally viewable.

 1980s, revised 2015 and 2017.

 Two small and ancient towns south of Colle Val d'Elsa, of moderate interest only, but worth a look if you are passing by.

-Casole d'Elsa is quite a lot bigger, and worth visiting for its Collegiata (church), which has some interesting paintings and sculptures.Traffic is restricted within the tiny hilltop centre, but from the main car-park below the town (paying except on Sundays), there are a series of lifts to the top.
+Casole d'Elsa is worth visiting for its Collegiata (church), which has some interesting paintings and sculptures.Traffic is restricted within the tiny hilltop centre, but from the main car-park below the town (paying except on Sundays), there are a series of lifts to the top.
 It was originally an Estruscan settlement and its oval-shaped miaeval city walls probably replaeced earlier Etruscan ones.